andrewevans0102/overwatch-challenge/README.md

 This project also uses [CircleCI](https://circleci.com/) for deployments.

+## Project Organization
+This project is organized into the following folders:
+1. `docs` is where the markdown files are stored that are used in the instrutions site
+2. `frontend` is where the Angular 2+ application code resides
+3. `functions` is where the Google Firebase Cloud Functions code resides
+4. `scripts` is where all deployment scripts are located

+## Frontend Project Organization
+The frontend project is organied loosely based on feature in the following folders:
+1. `/src/app/activity` all components that are used to work with displaying and storing activity in the application
+2. `/src/app/static` all static pages that show users or activity in the application
+3. `/src/app/users` all components that are used to work with user accounts in the application
+4. `/src/app/models` any models used in the application

 ## Slack Integeration
 - The project includes a `slack integration` for team members.
 Connect with our team on [slack](https://overwatch-challenge.slack.com).
 - The application uses Fireabase Cloud Functions to emit slack notifications (1) when users are registered and (2) when activities are created